tjvantoll/articles/security/article.md

   })
 ```

 Let’s take a step back and look at the big picture here though.
-In just a few minutes, you now have a secure Node library that lives in the cloud, which gives you all sorts of potential.
+In just a few minutes, you created a secure Node library that lives in the cloud, which gives you all sorts of potential.
 For one, you’ve met the requirement of moving your sensitive code to the cloud—without having to rewrite your code to a more traditional server-side language like .NET or Java.

 But that’s just the beginning.
 With Kinvey Flex Services you have a fully functional Node environment, meaning, you can install npm modules, reuse JavaScript code, and architect your services any way you’d like.
 When you’re done, you can deploy and manage your service outside of your applications—meaning, you can change update your production services without having to redeploy your applications.